oimoyu/blender_bonex_document/source/faq.rst

 ② Set the bone attribute to connected, so that the bone is hard constrained to the tail of the parent, and only the rotation result of physx will be applied.

+③ Set additional constraints.
+More detail see additional constraint document.

 .. raw:: html

     <a href="../image/connected_location.png" target="_blank">